 Conversely, as discussed in the plaintiffs-appellees' brief, the Marriage Ban has no legitimate secular purpose.
 In fact, as measured at the time of enactment, the Amendment had no effect except to express a particular religious viewpoint.
-When the Amendment was passed, Tennessee did not actually recognize same-sex marriages-the 1996 Statuted had already limited marriage to unions between a man and a woman.
-See Tenn.
-Code § 36-3-113.
+When the Amendment was passed, Michigan did not actually recognize same-sex marriages-the state already had statutes limiting marriage to unions between a man and a woman.
+See, e.g., Mich.
+Comp.
+Laws § 551.272.
 The impetus for the state's invidious Amendment was the desire of certain individuals and religious organizations to enshrine in their state constitution a particular religious understanding of marriage and to insulate it from state constitutional challenge.

 In the religious sphere, even among adherents of Christianity, there was (and continues to be) considerable debate about how religion should treat marriage between same-sex couples.
-The primary purpose of the Amendment was to take sides in this religious debate by putting the full force of the state behind an express moral and religious condemnation of a vulnerable minority-gays and lesbians-whose relationships the Amendment's sponsor referred to as "a lie."
-Dunn, supra.
+The primary purpose of the Amendment was to take sides in this religious debate by putting the full force of the state behind an express moral and religious condemnation of a vulnerable minority-gays and lesbians-whose relationships the Amendment's sponsor referred to as "counterfeit."
+Marshall, supra.
 The restriction of marriage to opposite-sex couples was thus a quintessential governmental "endorsement" of religion-a misuse of governmental power to promote a particular religious view, with no legitimate secular purpose.
 The Marriage Ban is therefore unconstitutional under the Establishment Clause.

-C. "Moral disapproval" does not render the Tennessee Marriage Ban rationally related to a legitimate state interest.
+C. "Moral disapproval" does not render the Michigan Marriage Ban rationally related to a legitimate state interest.

 The Marriage Ban's Establishment Clause deficiencies support the conclusion that the Marriage Ban violates the Equal Protection Clause.
-Morality and religion play an important role in the lives of many Americans, and many are undoubtedly guided in their voting by personal religious and moral beliefs.
-But to be constitutional under the Supreme Court's decisions in Lawrence v.
+Morality and religion play an important role in the lives of many Americans, and many are undoubtedly guided in their voting by personal religious and moral beliefs.2 But to be constitutional under the Supreme Court's decisions in Lawrence v.
 Texas, 539 U.S. 558 (2003), United States v.
 Windsor, 133 S. Ct.
-2675 (2013), and earlier cases, a law must be rationally related to a legitimate governmental interest beyond the desire to disadvantage a group on the basis of moral disapproval.
-The Tennessee Marriage Ban lacks any such legitimate purpose.
+2675 (2013), and earlier cases, a law must be rationally related to a legitimate governmental interest beyond the desire to disadvantage a group on the basis of moral disapproval.3 The Michigan Marriage Ban lacks any such legitimate purpose.